Car Insurance When Moving to Another State: What You Need to Know

 Understanding whether your new state operates under a no-fault or at-fault system is crucial, as it affects both coverage requirements and costs:

 At-Fault States (the remaining majority) focus on liability coverage.
 The driver responsible for the accident pays for damages through their liability insurance.
 This system typically results in lower base premiums but can lead to significant costs if you're found at fault.
+Learn more about how these systems compare in our guide on car insurance laws by state.

 Additional Coverage Requirements